The Kolmogorov N-width for linear transport: Exact representation and the influence of the data: Abstract

 While it is known that the $N$-width decays exponentially fast (and thus admits efficient MOR) for certain problems, there are examples of the linear transport and the wave equation, where the decay rate deteriorates to $N^{-1/2}$.
 On the other hand, it is widely accepted that a smooth parameter dependence admits a fast decay of the $N$-width.
 However, a detailed analysis of the influence of properties of the data (such as regularity or slope) on the rate of the $N$-width seems to lack.

+In this paper, \rev{we state that the optimal linear space is a direct sum of shift-isometric eigenspaces corresponding to the largest eigenvalues, yielding an exact representation of the $N$-width as their sum.
+For the linear transport problem, which is modeled by half-wave symmetric initial and boundary conditions $g$, we obtain such an optimal decomposition by sorted trigonometric functions with eigenvalues that match the Fourier coefficients of $g$.
+Further the sorted eigenfunctions give for normalized $g\in H^{r}$ of broken order $r>0$ the sharp upper bound of the $N$-width, which is a reciprocal of a certain power sum.
+Yet for ease, we also provide the decay $(\pi N)^{-r}$, obtained by the non-optimal space of ordering the trigonometric functions by frequency rather than by eigenvalue.}

-In this paper, we use techniques from Fourier Analysis to derive exact representations of the $N$-width in terms of initial and boundary conditions of the linear transport equation modeled by some function $g$ for half-wave symmetric data.
-For arbitrary functions $g$, we derive bounds and prove that these bounds are sharp.
-In particular, we prove that the $N$-width decays as $\rev{c_r N^{-r}}$ for functions \rev{with Sobolev regularity} $g\in H^{r\rev{-\varepsilon}}$ \rev{for all $\varepsilon>0$ even if $g\not\in H^{r}$}.
-Our theoretical investigations are complemented by numerical experiments which confirm the sharpness of our bounds and give additional quantitative insight.} \keywords{Kolmogorov $N$-width, Linear transport equation, Reduced basis method, Fourier Analysis.}
+Our theoretical investigations are complemented by numerical experiments which confirm the sharpness of our bounds and give additional quantitative insight.} \keywords{Kolmogorov $N$-width, Linear transport equation, \rev{Model Order Reduction}, Fourier Analysis.}